Palestina travel info

 How much

-turn out cheaper, not peanuts though.
-You should consider al
+not peanuts though.
+You should consider al least 35 euro/day

 Dangers/

-in the areas where fights are on going (you won't even be allowed),
+unless you go in the areas where fights are on going (you won't

 What